ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 {% include Kerberos-Security-Setup/client-kinit.md %}

-Invalid principal/keytab combinations and failure to find valid kerberos credential in the ticket cache will result in the following error message.
+Invalid principal/keytab combinations and failure to find valid Kerberos credential in the ticket cache will result in the following error message.
 It indicates that the user cannot log in via Kerberos.